vblanco20-1/vulkan-guide/docs/new_chapter_3/building_pipeline.md

 `VkPipelineInputAssemblyStateCreateInfo` contains the configuration for triangle topology.
 We use this to set the pipeline to draw triangles, points, or lines.

-`VkPipelineTessellationStateCreateInfo` is configuration for fixed tesellation.
+`VkPipelineTessellationStateCreateInfo` is configuration for fixed tessellation.
 We will not be using this and will leave it as null.

 `VkPipelineViewportStateCreateInfo` contains information about the viewport the pixels will be rendered into.
 This lets you set what region of pixels will the pipeline draw.
 We will default it, because we will be using dynamic state for this.